BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/gas.md

 `sensor.octopus_energy_gas_{{METER_SERIAL_NUMBER}}_{{MPRN_NUMBER}}_previous_accumulative_consumption_m3`

-The total consumption reported by the meter for the previous day in m3.
+The total consumption reported by the meter (not other devices e.g. Home Mini) for the previous available full day in m3.
+If for example data is available up to `01:00` of `2024-09-02`, then this sensor will report the cost between `2024-09-01T00:00:00Z` and `2024-09-02T00:00:00Z`.

 If your meter reports in m3, then this will be an accurate value reported by Octopus, otherwise it will be a calculated/estimated value.

 !!! info